 - develop our services and approach in support of our core purpose and to consolidate our position amongst the UK’s leading research-intensives.

 Excellence through our people

 The core strength of the University is its people.
-Our People Plan will continue to focus on our ambition of attracting, developing and retaining the best staff to work with us.
+People and Culture Plan (PDF 2MB) will continue to focus on our ambition of attracting, developing and retaining the best staff to work with us.
 We will deliberately seek to ensure our workforce profile represents our values and the communities which we work alongside.